mtnlark/birdwatch/README.md

 # Birdwatch 🐦

-A command-line tool for logging and managing bird sightings.
+A command-line tool for logging and managing bird sightings, with documentation via MkDocs and GitHub Pages.

 ## Features